PaperArena: An Evaluation Benchmark for Tool-Augmented Agentic Reasoning on Scientific Literature: Experiments

-To understand agent inefficiency, we conduct an error attribution analysis.
-We perform this experiment by inspecting tool outputs, error messages, and the agent's subsequent actions to attribute each failure.
-We then categorize these issues into four types: improperly formatted inputs (Parameter Error), actions that violate task dependencies (Logical Error), unnecessary calls for existing information (Redundant Action), and external tool execution problems (Tool Failure).
-Our analysis in Table~\ref{tab:tab_4} reveals distinct failure patterns.
-The low rate of tool failure across all LLMs suggests the tools themselves are reliable and not the primary performance bottleneck.
-Open-source LLMs exhibit more parameter and logical errors, indicating weaknesses in complex planning and reflection.
-In contrast, closed-source slow-thinking LLMs tend toward redundant actions, suggesting a form of cognitive overthinking where agents needlessly re-verify information they already possess.
-These findings inform future agent design.
+\paragraph{Failure Analysis.} We conduct a failure attribution analysis of the agent reasoning process.
+We perform this experiment by inspecting tool outputs error messages and subsequent agent actions to attribute each failure.
+As shown in Figure \ref{fig:fig_10}, we categorize these issues into four types: parameter errors such as syntax faults in the input, logical errors like task dependency violations, redundant actions exemplified by over-verification, and tool execution errors stemming from external problems like connection timeouts.
+Our statistics indicate that tool execution errors account for less than 15\% of observed failures, suggesting the underlying tools remain reliable and do not constitute the primary performance bottleneck.
+Moreover, open-source LLMs exhibit more parameter and logical errors, indicating weaknesses in complex planning.
+In contrast, closed-source thinking LLMs tend toward redundant actions, suggesting a form of overthinking where agents needlessly re-verify known information.
 To mitigate these errors, agents could incorporate explicit memory modules that record the reasoning chain to guide subsequent actions and prevent repetition.
-Enhancing self-correction mechanisms and robust error handling would also increase overall task success and efficiency.
+Enhancing self-correction workflows and comprehensive error recovery would increase overall task success.
+The complete distribution of failures is detailed in Appendix \ref{sec:c}.